-We are currently offering services in person
+We offer services in person

-as well as live streamed over Facebook and YouTube.
+as well as live streamed over Facebook and YouTube

 Frequently asked questions about Shabbat Services